Mimiola17/Mimiola17/README.md

 - 👋 Hi, I’m @Mimiola Olamidayo
-- 👀 I’m interested in Web Development, Data Science, Artificial Intelligence and Machine Learning (peculiar interest but not limited to Recommender Systems).
+- 👀 I am a Data Scientist.
 I love making insights from Data and using the insight to make actionable intel.
-- 🌱 I’m currently learning Python for Data Science and Machine Learning at Robotics & Artificial Intelligence Nigeria (RAIN)
-- 💞️ I’m looking to collaborate on building Recommender Systems
+- 💞️ I’m looking to collaborate on Data Science projects
 - 📫 You can reach me via email @ mimeedayus@gmail.com

 <!---